Santiago de Surco: Demographics

 In the southern part of the district, divided by Tomás Marsano Avenue, there is a coexistence of different socioeconomic strata.
 Its population belongs to both the medium-high socioeconomic level: urbanizations of Los Próceres, Los Precursores, Sagitario, La Campiña, Viñedos de Surco, etc; as well as, at the average socioeconomic level: urbanizations of Rodrigo Franco and Surco Viejo.
 Likewise, there are areas inhabited by families of the lower-middle socioeconomic level, where the highest crime rate in the entire district is found: human settlements of Viva el Perú, San Gabino, Parque Alto, Parque Bajo, Tejada Alta, Manuel Medina Paredes and Señor of Miracles.

 It is estimated that in Santiago de Surco, given its large size, there are around 60 small human settlements, located near its limits with the districts of San Juan de Miraflores, Chorrillos and Barranco.
 As in the districts of La Molina and San Borja, the homes in these human settlements and popular urbanizations are self-built.
 In human settlements such as Señor de los Milagros, Viva El Perú and Diente de Oro there are precarious construction homes.
 These are inhabitants who can be considered vulnerable people.
 Even so, a large part of these areas have basic public services.

-Administratively, the district is divided into 9 sectors.
-It has a very varied climate and landscape.
-Due to its location, it can be considered part of Lima Sur; however, due to legal situations, Santiago de Surco is part of the Lima Center area.

-Culture, education and entertainment
+Education

-Some of the most exclusive and prestigious universities of Lima are located in Surco, including University of Lima, ESAN University, Universidad Ricardo Palma, and Universidad Peruana de Ciencias Aplicadas.
+Some of the most exclusive and prestigious universities of Lima are located in Surco, including the University of Lima, ESAN University, Universidad Ricardo Palma, and Universidad Peruana de Ciencias Aplicadas.
 Other prestigious high-school institutions such as Markham College, Colegio Santa Margarita, Colegio Santa María Marianistas, Colegio de la Inmaculada and Colegio Cambridge are also located within the district.